About this taught graduate course

 - Topics in Applied Macroeconomics

-We encourage one-to-one interaction with our world-leading academics and offer great flexibility in the optional modules that allow you to specialise or diversify your studies.
+Throughout the course, you will have many opportunities to apply the principles of economics to practical study.
+This means what you are learning is highly relevant to real-world issues.
+We encourage one-to-one interaction with our academics and offer great flexibility in the optional modules that allow you to specialise or diversify your studies.

 Lecture size will vary, especially for the optional modules, but also for core lectures.
-Some of the larger modules may have 200-450 students and weekly seminars typically average around 15-20 students.
+Some of the larger modules may have 200-450 students and weekly classes typically average around 15-20 students.

-Core modules range from 150 - 250 students and seminars have typically around 15 students.
+Core modules range from 50-175 students and classes have typically around 15 students.

 For Diploma students, assessment is through formal examinations and coursework.